xcart/xcart-docs/_pages/kb_en/integrating_your_store_with_other_web-sites/index.md

 description: Learn how to connect X-Cart store to other websites
 published: true
 ---
 X-Cart is integrated with many sales channels that merchants can use to sell products and reach more customers.
+Multiple online marketplaces, like Facebook, Amazon, eBay and Google shopping are trusted by millions of online shoppers.

-Configure one of the following sales channels to a store to grow your businesses:
+Configure one of the following sales channels to broaden your customer base and instantly boost online sales:

 *   {% link "Adding products to cart via URL" ref_lG8NdRzr %}